 CMS or HTML?

 A CMS, like WordPress, allows you to easily build a professional responsive website that automatically looks good on a desktop PC, tablet or smartphone.
 If you are looking to build a site quickly, go with a CMS.
 However, if you need to customize your site exactly the way you want, you may have to go with the more technical HTML coding.
 Not sure what to do?
-Feel free to contact http://bradentonwebsitedesign.com if you would me like to build you a site in either WordPress or in HTML.
+Feel free to contact https://bradentonwebsitedesign.com if you would me like to build you a site in either WordPress or in HTML.

-For more on HTML see: http://bradentonwebsitedesign.com/NotePad_Tutorials/Menu.htm
+For more on HTML see: https://bradentonwebsitedesign.com/NotePad_Tutorials/Menu.htm